Beastie Boys: 2012–present: Deaths of Yauch and Berry, and disbandment

 On May 4, 2012, Yauch died from cancer at the age of 47.
-Mike D told Rolling Stone that Beastie Boys had recorded new music in late 2011, but did not say if these recordings would be released.
-He also said that Beastie Boys would likely disband due to the death of MCA, though he was open to making new music with Ad-Rock and that "Yauch would genuinely want us to try whatever crazy thing we wanted but never got around to".
+Mike D told Rolling Stone that the Beastie Boys had recorded new music in late 2011, but did not say if these recordings would be released.
+He also said that the Beastie Boys would likely disband due to the death of MCA, though he was open to making new music with Ad-Rock and that "Yauch would genuinely want us to try whatever crazy thing we wanted but never got around to".
 In June 2014, Mike D confirmed that he and Ad-Rock would not make music under the Beastie Boys name again.

-Founding Beastie Boys guitarist John Berry died on May 19, 2016, aged 52, as a result of frontotemporal dementia, following several years of ill health.
-He was credited with naming the band Beastie Boys and played guitar on the first EP.
+The founding Beastie Boys guitarist John Berry died on May 19, 2016, aged 52, as a result of frontotemporal dementia, following several years of ill health.
+He was credited with naming the band and played guitar on the first EP.
 The first Beastie Boys show took place at Berry's loft.

 Yauch's will forbids the use of Beastie Boys music in advertisements.
-In June 2014, Beastie Boys won a lawsuit against Monster Energy for using their music in a commercial without permission.
+In June 2014, the Beastie Boys won a lawsuit against Monster Energy for using their music in a commercial without permission.
 They were awarded $1.7 million in damages and $668,000 for legal fees.

 In October 2018, Mike D and Ad-Rock released a memoir, Beastie Boys Book, recounting events throughout the group's history.
-The book was adapted into a documentary in April 2020, titled Beastie Boys Story, directed by Spike Jonze and premiered on Apple TV+.
+The book was adapted into a documentary in April 2020, Beastie Boys Story, directed by Spike Jonze and premiered on Apple TV+.
 The book and documentary were also complemented by the compilation album Beastie Boys Music, released in October 2020.

-Tibetan Freedom Concert
+Activism

-In 1994, Yauch and activist Erin Potts organized the Tibetan Freedom Concert in order to raise awareness of humans rights abuses by the Chinese government on the Tibetan people.
-Yauch became aware of this after hiking in Nepal and speaking with Tibetan refugees.
-The events became annual, and shortly after went international with acts such as Live, Mike Mills and Michael Stipe of R.E.M., Rage Against the Machine, The Smashing Pumpkins, and U2.
+In 1994, Yauch and activist Erin Potts organized the Tibetan Freedom Concert to raise awareness of China's human rights violations in Tibet; Yauch became aware of this after speaking with Tibetan refugees while hiking in Nepal.
+The events became annual, and shortly after went international with acts such as Live, Mike Mills and Michael Stipe of R.E.M., Rage Against the Machine, the Smashing Pumpkins, and U2.